NordSecurity/libtelio/README.md

 cargo build -p tcli
 ```

-You will need a lightweight Linux docker image with the some networking utilities,
+You will need a lightweight Linux docker image with some networking utilities,
 which are missing from the basic Ubuntu image, so let's create a new one.
 Make a `docker` directory in `tcli-test` and put there the following simple Dockerfile:
 ```